 - Or, 2 years in classes and 2 years simultaneously in internship and classes.

 - Or, finish in 3 or 3 1⁄2 years by studying/interning during the summers.

 The curriculum has three areas:

-- Signature Courses (six credits): Taken by M.Div. and M.A. students together — focused on basic knowledge and core commitments
+- Signature Courses: Taken by M.Div. and M.A. students together — focused on basic knowledge and core commitments

-- Core Courses (M.Div.: 12 credits; M.A.: 7-8 credits): Address the knowledge, belief and capacities deemed essential for M.Div. and M.A. students — core courses differ by degree programs
+- Core Courses: Address the knowledge, belief and capacities deemed essential for M.Div. and M.A. students — core courses differ by degree programs

-- Electives (M.Div.: 12 credits; M.A.: 5-6 credits): Provide a broader range of courses that allows students to shape their education and future ministry while recognizing the varying backgrounds and learning needs of each student.
+- Electives: Provide a broader range of courses that allows students to shape their education and future ministry while recognizing the varying backgrounds and learning needs of each student.

 Online learning at Luther Seminary takes two forms: online courses and distributed learning degree programs.

 Online courses are available to all students, and they follow the same semester schedule as residential courses.
-The distributed learning model is cohort-based and combines online courses and two-week intensive courses.
+The distributed learning model is cohort-based and combines online courses and Residential Focus Sessions.
 It allows students to remain in their ministry context while pursuing a degree.